-Notes to the Financial Statements 25.
-Creditors (continued)
+26. Creditors (continued)

 The level of outstanding long-term liabilities as at 3I March 2022 are broadly consistent with the prior year.

 The performance obligations related to deferred income balances recorded as at 3I March 2022, which are expected to be met in more than one year, relate to: